Skip Nav Destination

 EISBN: 978-1-62708-199-3

-... in printed circuit board assemblies; silver, gold, and platinum-group metals for electrical contacts; the use of organometallic compounds containing platinum for cancer chemotherapy drugs; and many other applications.
+... circuit board assemblies; silver, gold, and platinum-group metals for electrical contacts; the use of organometallic compounds containing platinum for cancer chemotherapy drugs; and many other applications.
 The Precious Metals Industry Resources and Consumption Silver Despite being...

 Book Chapter